PAIDiPaidThis.com

 Does one NHS band charge cover everything in a single visit?

 It covers everything within one course of treatment, which can span more than one visit.
-If a check-up leads to a filling and then a Root canal as part of the same plan, that can still be a single band charge rather than three separate bills.
+If a check-up leads to a filling and then a root canal as part of the same plan, that can still be a single band charge rather than three separate bills.
 Confirm this with the practice before treatment starts so you know exactly what one payment covers.

 How do I find out which NHS band my treatment falls into before agreeing to it?

 Ask the dentist or the practice reception before you go ahead, since they must tell you which band applies and the fixed charge for it.
-Get this in writing where you can, particularly for anything more involved than a Routine check-up.
+Get this in writing where you can, particularly for anything more involved than a routine check-up.
 If a private fee is mentioned first, it is fair to ask whether an NHS band would cover the same treatment.

-Sources and method
+Sources & method

-iPaidThis is an independent UK price-transparency project.
+Spot an error?
+Tell us and we fix or remove it fast.
+Last updated July 2026. iPaidThis is an independent UK price-transparency project.
 We publish real prices paid by real people, each labelled and linked to its source.
+This guide is general information about UK pricing, not dental or financial advice.
+Always discuss treatment and cost with your dentist.